-The PCAC provides recommendations to the Board of Directors to help the Alliance’s leadership consider and include the wide-ranging opinions and ideas of people with ALS/MND and their caregivers from around the world.
+The PALS & CALS Advisory Council (PCAC) is charged with helping the Board of Directors (BOD) of the International Alliance of ALS/MND Associations consider and include in its work the wide-ranging opinions and ideas of people with ALS/MND and caregivers to people with ALS/MND from across the globe.

 The ALS Association, USA